pierreaubert/pierreaubert.github.io/README.md

 # AutoEQ project

+- (2023-08-01) Global optimiser is working significantly better than the greedy optimiser.
+Score computations have been ported to Cython for performance
 - (2022-12-29) Automatic way to guess smoothness of curves
 - (2022-05-26) Debug target again and try to decrease preamp changes.
 - (2022-05-05) Corrected the rear reflections which are incorrect in the standard